pie-dao/docs/papers/piedao.md

 | :--- | :--- | :--- |
 | 2,750 | 2,613 | 95.00% |

-Bob is penalized by Alice bad behavior, to calculate Bob Q1 rewards, we then use the following formula:
+Bob is penalized by Alice's bad behavior.
+To calculate Bob Q1 rewards, we then use the following formula:

 ```text
 Q1_Rewards% = 1 - (1 - MPP) * Level_of_Misconduct_% * Delegator_Penalty;